- SENATORS' STATEMENTS

 I would like to prepare some remarks.
 Therefore, I would like to take the adjournment and come back and do a proper speech on this issue.

-The Hon. the Speaker: It was moved by the Honourable Senator Moore, seconded by the Honourable Senator Day, that further debate in this item be continued to the next sitting of the Senate.
+The Hon. the Speaker: It was moved by the Honourable Senator Moore, seconded by the Honourable Senator Day, that further debate on this item be continued at the next sitting of the Senate.